niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 The primary differences between the NIEM and JADN metamodels are:
 1. All properties are local to the type in which they are defined
 2. All properties have both numeric and string identifiers, allowing flexible message formats
+3. JADN is truly technology-agnostic, supporting messages in any data format.
+NIEM 5 and CMF are RDF-based and support only RDF data formats (XML/RDF and JSON-LD).
-3. Some constraints such as multiplicity notation, anonymous property types and type inheritance are syntactic sugar "extensions" that are pre-processed into core definitions.
-This both simplifies the message processing needed at runtime and clearly distinguishes the information model itself from functions used to ease its integration with other design methodologies.
+4. Some constraints such as multiplicity notation, anonymous property types and type inheritance are syntactic sugar "extensions" that are pre-processed into core definitions.
+This both simplifies the message processing needed at runtime and clearly distinguishes the information model itself from features used to ease integration with other design methods and tools.
+NIEM does not define a "minimum viable" XSD feature set that must be supported.

 ## 3.2 Information Model